With TikTok, BeReal and TikToks about BeReal taking over the internet, you might think Facebook has lost its mojo as a marketing powerhouse.

 Before you start creating audiences and experimenting with paid ads, try tweaking and optimizing your organic Facebook posts.
 You can even A/B test different versions to see what works best.
 Once you see that an organic post is performing well, you can promote it via Facebook ads.
 This is the safest way to start with paid ads.

-Tip: To learn how to use video ads to grow your list of emails, head over to this blog article.
+To learn how to use video ads to grow your list of emails, check out the article below.

 There are many strategies you can use to grow your small business and increase your reach with Facebook.
 The social media channel is great for discovering and reaching new customers, whether that’s organically or via paid advertising.